-In 2004 she won the Prize Idee per Alfieri (Festival Astiteatro) and then began to work as a stage director and assistant with David Alagna, Paul Emil Fourny, Gianni Marras, Francesco Micheli and Rosetta Cucchi.
+In 2004 she won the Prize Idee per Alfieri (Festival Astiteatro) and then began to work as a stage director.

 Season 2018/2019 start at the Opera Giocosa in Savona with a powerful production of Il barbiere di Siviglia, staged with 30 students under 18, involved in the production as actors.
-This particular project will continue the next season with Don Pasquale, staged with people under 18 and over 65!
-In April she will do a revival of Hansel e Gretel in Tenerife.
+In April she did a very exciting revival of Hansel and Gretel in Tenerife with 1600 kids!

 Season 2017/2018 mark a big succes of La Traviata at the Dallas Opera, a brilliant american debut with a triumphal reception, and a beautiful and new production of La Boheme at Luglio Musicale Trapanese.